SumoLogic/sumologic-otel-collector/docs/Installation.md

 # Installation

-The Sumo Logic OT Distro can be run using either the binary file available in [Github releases][github_releases] or the container images stored in AWS Public ECR under the following repository:
+The Sumo Logic Distribution for OpenTelemetry Collector can be run using either the binary file available in [Github releases][github_releases] or the container images stored in AWS Public ECR under the following repository:
 [public.ecr.aws/sumologic/sumologic-otel-collector](https://gallery.ecr.aws/sumologic/sumologic-otel-collector).